a2stuff/prodos-path/README.md

 * CMD file is loaded at $4000 and invoked; should return (`rts`) on completion.
 * The command line will be present at $200 (`GETLN` input buffer).
 * Supports multi-segment, colon-separated paths, e.g. `/hd/cmds:/hd2/more.cmds`
+* Commands can use the BI parser for arguments.
+See `chtype.cmd.s` for an example.

 Example:
 ```